A Guide to British Pub Grub

 Finally, here’s one for the kids.
 A 'knickerbocker glory' is a colourfully layered cream, ice cream and fruit sundae served in a tall glass.
 A long spoon is essential if you want to get to the bottom!

-Here's the list of the top pubs in London (with their general location):
+Here's the list of our top pubs in London

 1. The Prospect of Whitby - Wapping, Tower Hill